atom-community/atom-script/README.md

 or

+Search for `script` within package search in the Settings View.

 ## Atom can't find node | ruby | python | my socks

 Make sure to launch Atom from the console/terminal.
 This gives atom all your useful environment variables.